nickmachnik/codon-degeneracy/README.md

 that could potentially exist in a CpG context and could therefore exhibit an elevated mutation rate and those that do not. `substitutions_per_ffds_by_cpg_context` provides that functionality.
 It differentiates between four CpG contexts.
-Sites that areL
+Sites that are:
     - preceded by C and not followed by G (nonCpG)
     - preceded by C but not followed by G (postC)
     - followed by G but not preceded by C (preG)